 Raymond’s was an art deeply spiritual at its source - transcending all artificial barriers of time, geography and culture.
 He viewed his activity in the studio as a ritual of self transformation - paint and canvas; a vehicle for self realization - the image; the product of profound personal development.
 With its common roots in the use of the automatic and the unconscious, coupled with his concept of 'further choice' and a commitment to a hard edge - he took gestural abstraction in a direction unique among his contemporaries.

-We invite you to learn more about the artist; through a brief bio, an essay, a selected retrospective and his resume.
-The Estate's mission is to bring to the public further awareness of and education about this important 20th century American painter.
+Learn more about the artist; through a brief bio, an essay, a selected retrospective and his resume.